 If you want to complain about how your personal information has been used on an online social network, contact the online social network first.
 You can usually find out how to complain under their Help or Privacy options.
 You don’t need to join the network to make a complaint.

-If your complaint relates to how another organisation has misused information about you they collected from your social media pages, you should complain to that organisation.
+If your complaint relates to how another organisation has misused information they collected from your social media pages, you should complain to that organisation.